zihad868/ProjectManagementServer/README.md

 - Project Management: Create, list, update, and delete projects with owner and member roles.
 - Task Management: CRUD operations on tasks within projects with priority and status tracking.
 - Comment Management: Commenting on tasks with retrieval, updates, and deletions.

-  ##  Authentication
-- After logging in, include the token in the Authorization header:
-  Authorization:  Bearer access token

 ## Clone and Run Local Manually
 -  pip install virtualenv